 Horse identification and control

-These requirements are under EU Regulation 504/2008 which, along with later amendments, has been transposed into Irish law.
-They apply to all members of the horse family, including ponies, donkeys and crosses, officially known as equine animals but referred to here, for clarity, as horses.
+This applies to all members of the horse family, including ponies, donkeys and crosses, officially known as equine animals.

 - An equine (horse) passport, which is valid for the horse’s lifetime

 - A microchip implant, which links the animal to the passport

 You must also have a horse license if you are keeping your horse in a control area.
 A control area is a place that is designated by your local authority.